IPR Management

 Perform searches and legal reviews to confirm freedom-to-operate

-Before finalizing IP protection or licensing
+Before finalizing the IP protection or licensing

 IP Strategy Planning